-That Saturday, when I first spoke to Max in the team’s garage area, before the planned start of the race – he explained to me how IndyCars doing 200 mph on an oval track that is even partially wet is not even feasible.
+That Saturday, when I first spoke to Max in the team’s garage area, before the planned start of the race — he explained to me how IndyCars doing 200 mph on an oval track that is even partially wet is not even feasible.
 Then, practically in the same sentence he instantly shifted to asking about the six-figure Armin Strom tourbillon (loaners) most of us had strapped to our wrists.
-I think he said “you have the tourbillon model on” with widened eyes of envy.
-At that point, I knew he was a serious watch guy, not just the typical “who-will-pay-me-the-most” type of ambassador.
+He said “you have the tourbillon model on” with widened eyes of envy.
+At that point, I knew he was a serious watch guy.

 Yep, just like he knows more about cars than the average person, he also knows about watches, as displayed by his knowledge of different finishing techniques such as perlage and cross-grinding.
 I mean, how many people outside of the watch industry even know what a tourbillon is?
 Not many.

 While racing for the F1 Marussia team, which is where he was previous to IndyCar (Armin Strom was also a sponsor of that team), he, naturally, learned about Armin Strom watches.
 And during that time, Chilton became very interested in watches.
 Which was surely exemplified by the fact that racing and the wealthy people associated with racing are also very often into high-end mechanical watches as well.